Seia-Soto/BasicNeuralNetwork-VectorTraining/README.md

 # Vector training of Basic Neural Network

-This is an example source code of how to train vectors in Brain.JS with Neural Network (very simple).
+Very simple example source code of how to train vectors in Brain.JS with Neural Network.

 ## Preferences